 How is your puppy's immunity different from that of an adult dog?We love our dogs; we wish to protect them from harm and one of the best allies for this mission is already in their body: their immune system.

-The immune system is a defence system, always ready to fight against infections and disease.
-Acting like a shield, this network of organs, white blood cells, proteins (antibodies), and other substances are constantly assessing threats and targeting them to protect your dog’s health against bacteria, viruses, fungus, toxins, parasites, and other harmful agents.
-But this defensive barrier is more capable in adult dogs, than in puppies.
+Immunity is a defence system, always ready to fight against pathogens.
+Acting like a shield, this network of organs, white blood cells, proteins (antibodies) and chemicals is constantly assessing threats to protect your dog’s health against bacteria, viruses, parasites, and other potentially harmful agents.
+But this defensive barrier is more developed in adult dogs than in puppies.

-Born with a very immature immune system, puppies need the assistance of a highly specific type of milk from their mum to survive and strengthen their natural defences.
-Called colostrum, this unique milk is produced after the puppy’s birth and is packed with their mum’s antibodies, helping support the entire litter’s immune system as they slowly start interacting with our world.
-In situations where puppies can’t be fed by their mum, replacement milk with a formula very close to that of a bitch’s milk is required.
+Born with a very immature immune system, puppies need the assistance of colostrum, the first milk from their mother, to survive and strengthen their natural defences.
+This unique milk is produced after the puppy’s birth and contains antibodies, helping support the immune system as they slowly start interacting with their surroundings.
+This is the reason it is critical for a puppy to receive this first milk and begin suckling immediately after birth.
+In situations where puppies can’t nurse from their mother, a milk replacer formulated to be as close as possible to the dam’s milk should be used.

 How can nutrition help?